 Evidence from past crises and natural disasters suggests that when families struggle with increased tensions, economic pressures, and confinement, it usually leads to increased violence against women and children.

-As quarantine and stay-at-home orders take effect around the world, there has been a sharp spike in domestic violence cases in all the countries.
-Lack of access to safer places, inability to physically distance themselves from the predators or having to stay confined 24 hours with abusive partners are making women and girls more susceptible to physical, emotional and sexual violence.
+As quarantine and stay-at-home orders take effect around the world, there has been a sharp spike in domestic violence cases in all countries.
+Lack of access to safer places, inability to physically distance themselves from predators, or having to stay confined 24 hours with abusive partners are making women and girls more susceptible to physical, emotional, and sexual violence.

-Governments in all the countries failed to foresee and prepare for this surge of domestic violence associated with movement restrictions orders.
-A New York Times article reported how countries like Italy, Spain and the United States failed to address the need for more shelters for distressed women in the wake of the pandemic.
+Governments failed to foresee and prepare for this surge of domestic violence associated with movement restrictions orders.
+A New York Times article reported how countries like Italy, Spain, and the United States failed to address the need for more shelters for distressed women in the wake of the pandemic.
 Needless to mention, the resources for women are extremely scarce in low-income countries, especially among people living in rural areas or in acute poverty.

 The United Nations called for urgent action to combat the worldwide surge in domestic violence.
 “I urge all governments to put women’s safety first as they respond to the pandemic,” Secretary-General António Guterres wrote on Twitter-